Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck

-We propose compressing dictionary $\bbD_{t}$ of model order $M_t$ to obtain a dictionary $\tbD_{t+1}$ of smaller model complexity $M_{t+1} \leq‰ M_t $ by executing the update in \eqref{eq:GP_posterior_D}, fixing an error neighborhood centered at $\ccalN\big(\bbmu_{t+1\given \bbD_{t}},\bbSigma_{t+1\given \bbD_{t}}\big)$ in the Hellinger metric.
+We propose compressing dictionary $\tbD_{t+1}$ of model order $M_t +1$ to obtain a dictionary $\bbD_{t+1}$ of smaller model complexity $M_{t+1} \leq M_t +1 $ by executing the update in \eqref{eq:GP_posterior_D}, fixing an error neighborhood centered at $\ccalN\big(\bbmu_{t+1\given \bbD_{t}},\bbSigma_{t+1\given \bbD_{t}}\big)$ in the Hellinger metric.
 Then, we prune dictionary elements greedily with respect to the Hellinger metric until we hit the boundary of this error neighborhood.
 This is a destructive variant of matching pursuit \citep{Pati1993,Vincent2002} that has been customized to operate with the Hellinger distance, and is motivated by the fact that we can tune its stopping criterion to assure that the intrinsic distributional properties of the Bayesian update are almost unchanged.
 We call this routine Destructive Hellinger Matching Pursuit (DHMP) with budget parameter $\epsilon_t$.

-DHMP with compression budget $\epsilon_t$, summarized in Algorithm \ref{alg:komp}, operates by taking as input a kernel dictionary $\bbD_{t}$ and associated posterior mean and covariances estimates $\bbmu_{t+1\given \bbD_{t}},\bbSigma_{t+1\given \bbD_{t}}$ and initializing its approximation as the input.
+DHMP with compression budget $\epsilon_t$, summarized in Algorithm \ref{alg:komp}, operates by taking as input a kernel dictionary $\tbD_{t+1}$ and associated posterior mean and covariances estimates $\bbmu_{t+1\given \bbD_{t}},\bbSigma_{t+1\given \bbD_{t}}$ and initializing its approximation as the input.
 Then, it sequentially and greedily removes kernel dictionary elements $\bbd_j$ according to their ability to that cause the least error in Hellinger distance.
-Then, it terminates when the resulting distribution $\rho_{\tbD_{t+1}}$ hits the boundary of an $\eps_t$ error neighborhood in Hellinger distance from its input.
-This procedure with input $\bbD\in \reals^{p\times M_{t}+1}$, $\bbmu_{t+1\given \bbD},\bbSigma_{t+1\given \bbD}$ and parameter $\eps_t$, is summarized in Algorithm \ref{alg:komp}.
+Then, it terminates when the resulting distribution $\rho_{\bbD}$ hits the boundary of an $\eps_t$ error neighborhood in Hellinger distance from its input.
+This procedure with input $\tbD_{t+1}\in \reals^{p\times M_{t}+1}$, $\bbmu_{t+1\given \bbD_t},\\ \bbSigma_{t+1\given \bbD_t}$ and parameter $\eps_t$, is summarized in Algorithm \ref{alg:komp}.

 The full algorithm, Parsimonious Online Gaussian Processes (POG), is summarized as Algorithm \ref{alg:pog}.
-It is the standard sequential Bayesian MAP updates of GP regression \eqref{eq:GP_posterior_t} with current dictionary $\bbD_{t}$ operating in tandem with DHMP (Algorithm \ref{alg:komp}), i.e.,
+It is the standard sequential Bayesian {a posteriori} updates of GP regression \eqref{eq:GP_posterior_t} with current dictionary $\bbD_{t}$ operating in tandem with DHMP (Algorithm \ref{alg:komp}), i.e.,